snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 recursions and are described in
 Section `[adv_models:mixed_uq] <#adv_models:mixed_uq>`__.

+..
+   TODO:
+   %In addition, future extensions to the DDACE package will make it
+   %applicable to general UQ problems, which will augment the Dakota/UQ
+   %capabilities.
+   %Uncertainty quantification methods (also referred to as
+   %nondeterministic analysis methods) in the Dakota/UQ system involve the
+   %computation of probabilistic information about response functions
+   %based on sets of simulations taken from the specified probability
+   %distributions for uncertain parameters.
+That is,

+   %The impact on the response functions due to the probabilistic nature
+   %of the parameters is often estimated using a sampling-based approach
+   %such as Monte Carlo sampling or one of its variants (latin hypercube,
+   %quasi-Monte Carlo, Markov-chain Monte Carlo, etc.).
+In these sampling
+   %approaches, a random number generator is used to select different
+   %values of the parameters with probability specified by their
+   %probability distributions.
+This is the point that distinguishes UQ
+   %sampling from DoE/DACE sampling, in that the former supports general
+   %probabilistic descriptions of the parameter set and the latter
+   %generally supports only a bounded parameter space description.
+A
+   %particular set of parameter values is often called a \emph{sample
+   %point}, or simply a \emph{sample}.
+With Monte Carlo and Latin
+   %Hypercube sampling, the user may specify correlations among the input
+   %sample points.
+After a user-selected number of sample points has been
+   %generated, the response functions for each sample are evaluated.
+Then,
+   %a statistical analysis is performed on the response function values to
+   %yield information on their characteristics.
+While this approach is
+   %straightforward, and readily amenable to parallel computing, it can be
+   %computationally expensive depending on the accuracy requirements of
+   %the statistical information (which links directly to the number of
+   %sample points).

+   %Finally, when the input uncertainties are poorly characterized, then
+   %epistemic uncertainty methods, such as second-order probability or
+   %Dempster-Shafer theory of evidence, can be used to compute intervals
+   %of potential probability values.
+The second-order probability
+   %approach performs an ensemble of aleatory UQ analyses, one for each
+   %realization of the epistemic parameter set.
+The ensemble of CDF/CCDF
+   %curves generates what is known as a ``horse-tail'' plot.
+   %Dempster-Shafer, on the other hand, directly generates probability
+   %bounds, known as the belief and plausibility functions.

+   %This chapter has extensive details on various Dakota UQ methods, but
+   %here is a high-level summary of available capabilities:

+   % BMA TODO: Considerably shorten the following descriptions, moving
+   % text to later sections if needed.

 **LHS (Latin Hypercube Sampling)**: This package provides both Monte Carlo (random) sampling and Latin Hypercube sampling methods, which can be used with probabilistic variables in Dakota that have the following